auth0/auth0.js/README.md

 The contents of `authResult` are identical to those returned by `parseHash()`.

-> **Important:** If you're not using the hosted login page to do social logins, you have to use your own [social connection keys](https://manage.auth0.com/#/connections/social).
+**Important:** If you're not using the hosted login page to do social logins, you have to use your own [social connection keys](https://manage.auth0.com/#/connections/social).
 If you use Auth0's dev keys, you'll always get `login_required` as an error when calling `checkSession`.

-> **Important:** Because there is no redirect in this method, `responseType: 'code'` is not supported and will throw an error.
+**Important:** Because there is no redirect in this method, `responseType: 'code'` is not supported and will throw an error.

 Remember to add the URL where the authorization request originates from to the Allowed Web Origins list of your Auth0 Application in the [Dashboard](https://manage.auth0.com/) under your Applications's **Settings**.

+#### client.login(options, callback)

-- **client.login(options, callback)**: Authenticates a user with username and password in a realm using `/oauth/token`.
+Authenticates a user with username and password in a realm using `/oauth/token`.
 This will not initialize a SSO session at Auth0, hence can not be used along with silent authentication.

 ```js
 auth0.client.login(